furynet/fury-1/docs/get-started/mainnet.md

 ## Faucet

-Request GRIDnet mainnet tokens from the Faucet powered by Stakely.
+Request FURYnet mainnet tokens from the Faucet powered by Stakely.

 For the usage, please refer to the guideline on the Faucet page: https://stakely.io/faucet/irisnet-fury